port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/java.md

    ./parse_and_send.sh
    ```

 Done!
-After the script has run, it will automatically injest Maven dependencies into Port via HTTP Request
+After the script has run, it will automatically injest Maven dependencies into Port via HTTP Requests